 General Guidelines for the MA Paper

-Students must strictly observe all deadlines set by the IR Department.
-See the page on the MA Paper Process for more information on deadlines.
+Students must strictly observe all deadlines set by the Pardee School.
+Current term deadlines are always posted on the MA Papers front page.

-Most advisers will require at least a few days to review the student’s paper proposal or paper draft before they will be ready to give their approval.
+Most advisers will require at least a few days to review students’ paper proposals or paper drafts before they will be ready to give their approval.
 Students must coordinate with their advisers to ensure that the advisers will have sufficient time to read, comment on, and approve changes to students’ various drafts by the relevant deadline.
 Students should confirm with their advisers that that they will be available (i.e., not out of town) to sign necessary forms before the various deadlines.

-Please be aware that because the MA Paper is not technically a GRS MA Thesis, graduate students in IR are not subject to the thesis deadlines set by the Graduate School of Arts and Sciences.
+Because the MA Paper is not technically a GRS MA Thesis, graduate students in Pardee are not subject to the thesis deadlines set by GRS.
 Exception: Students must submit the Diploma Application to the GRS Records Office in order to graduate.

-Students should be careful to restrict themselves to the page limits established by the department.
-The page limits are as follows:
+Students should restrict themselves to the page limits established by the Pardee School.